kubus765/react-crud-app/README.md

 Entity Framework: A Microsoft framework for working with relational databases.
 It's used in the project to handle database operations, such as querying and updating data in the SQL Server database.

+Still to do:
+- Add basic authentication (only a logged in user can alter the database)
+- Add basic checks of for password (at least 8 characters, at least 1 upper case letter, at least 1 special symbol) and email input
+- Fix the date format (currently also time is displayed)
 _________________________________________________________________________________________________________________________________
 # Getting Started with Create React App